atrey-a/pocket-doc/README.md

 ### Test the project

 Open the telegram bot whose API key was used in the `.env` file.
+Run the bot with the `/start` command.